Boosting energy & metabolism

 2. Stay active & move daily

-Outdoor activities: Exposure to fresh air and sunshine lifts mood and revitalizes the body.
+Outdoor activities: Exposure to fresh air and sunshine lifts mood and revitalizes the body as well as exposing you to vitamin D. Get outside, catch up with friends, breathe in the fresh air and feel your smile develop!

 Prioritising mental well-being & emotional resilience